39 Museums in Salvador: Discover the history and culture of Bahia

 IGHB Museum

-Pavilion 2 de Julho
+2 de Julho Pavilion

 The IGHB is also responsible for guarding the 2 de Julho Pavilion, located in Largo da Lapinha, which houses the symbols of Brazil’s largest civic festival: the Caboclo and Cabocla, figures that represent popular participation in the struggles for Bahia’s independence.